ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Introduction

-\item We demonstrate that sharing information across multiple temporal observations—despite scene changes—improves not only 4DSIS but also per-stage 3DSIS.
-To achieve this, we propose and evaluate three efficient temporal fusion strategies, highlighting their interaction with different backbone architectures.
+\item We demonstrate that sharing information across temporal observations—despite scene changes—improves not only 4DSIS but also per-stage 3DSIS.
+To achieve this, we propose and evaluate three temporal fusion strategies.